panzershaft/Python-Yaml-Editor/README.md

 ## YAML editing using python
-- This programs takes two yaml files are argument
+- This program takes two yaml files are argument
   - file1: This is a 'yaml' file with missing values you wish to fill, missing values are in different yaml file
   - file2: This is the 'yaml' file which has the missing values with the keys which you need for file1
 ## How to execute ?